Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Introduction

 This paper is organised as follows: In Section \ref{sec:2}, we introduce our observation model, the testing problem and fix some notation and assumptions.
-The construction of the statistics the tests are based on is motivated and outlined in Section \ref{sec:3}.
+The construction of the statistics and tests is motivated and outlined in Section \ref{sec:3}.
 Section \ref{sec:4} highlights the jump-robust inference on the Hurst exponent $H$, which is related to required ingredients for the asymptotic theory of the test.
-In Section \ref{sec:5}, we present the statistical methods to test for jumps and the main results of this paper, namely the convergence of our normalised test statistic under the null hypothesis to a Gumbel limit distribution and the consistency under the alternative hypothesis.
+In Section \ref{sec:5}, we present the statistical methods to test for jumps and the main results of this paper.
+They include the convergence of our normalised test statistic under the null hypothesis to a Gumbel limit distribution and the consistency under the alternative hypothesis.
 A simulation study analysing the finite-sample performance of the methods is summarized in Section \ref{sec:6}.
+Section \ref{sec:6neu} provides the application to real volatility data with a discussion of interesting stylized facts and the empirical insights.
 Section \ref{sec:7} concludes.
 All proofs are given in Section \ref{sec:8}.
 To make this work self-contained, we include some crucial non-standard prerequisites in the proofs section.